CCBDA-UPC/Assignments-2020/Lab02.md

 **Before the deadline**, all team members shall push their responses to their private **CLOUD-COMPUTING-CLASS-2020** repository.
 Obviously, the responses of both members are identical.

-2. Name and email of the members of the group
+1. Edit the file **authors.json** and include your UPC email
-3. GitHub URL containing your lab answers (as for Lab1 session)
+2. GitHub URL containing your lab answers (as for Lab1 session)
-4. Add any comment that you consider necessary
+3. Add any comment that you consider necessary